 We were informed that we were going 90 in a 50 zone (that’s kph, not mph, mind you), and James was asked for his driver’s license.
 He was then asked to open the trunk, presumably to make sure we weren’t carrying anything illegal.

 There were three officers, one who spoke some English, the other two spoke only Spanish.
 The shorter of the Spanish-speaking officers came to the car, and asked us for our papers.
-I presented my passport and Visa, which he handed back to me, then asked for my car registration.
+I presented my passport and visa, which he handed back to me, then asked for my car registration.
 As I pulled it from the glove compartment, it tore in half.
 The officer looked at the paper, then threw it back at me in disgust.
 “It’s torn!
 This is not valid!”
 (In Spanish)

-So they asked me to get out of the car, too, and they informed us that they would be towing the vehicle, since it was not legally registered (since the paper was torn–even tho it was still easily readable).
+So they asked me to get out of the car, too, and they informed us that they would be towing the vehicle, since it was not legally registered (since the paper was torn–even though it was still easily readable).

 Meanwhile, they were opening all of our bags in the trunk, and asking if we had any weapons or drugs on us.
 James admitted he had a small pocket knife in his pocket, which they immediate confiscated, saying that it far exceeded the 2.5-inch legal limit for a blade.
 The blade was well under the 2.5-inch limit, but they refused to hear it.

 Eventually they told us we would have to retrieve our vehicle from the police station.
 It’s hard to remember the details of what they told us, because the details changed every time they relayed them.
 At one time we were told we could follow them to the police station, to pay the fines, then we were told they’d tow the car, and we’d have to get a taxi to the police station.
 Then they told us that we couldn’t get the vehicle out of the impound until tomorrow; later not until Monday.
 And finally they told us we probably couldn’t get it it out of impound until Tuesday.
+They even summoned James and me to their squad car, “to take us to jail.”

 I called them on their fickle story, and asked why we had to go to jail.
 “Because your papers are torn.”